-- The student will be required to complete a Comprehensive examination which will include questions in the following content areas: - a.
+- 1. The student will be required to complete a Comprehensive examination which will include questions in the following content areas: - a.
 Organizational Theory and Administrative Behavior - b.
 Justice and Public Safety: Structure and Process - c.
-The student's area of concentration - Students choosing this option will be required to complete a minimum of 50 quarter hours of coursework.
+The student's area of concentration - 2.
+Students choosing this option will be required to complete a minimum of 50 guarter hours of coursework. - 3.
+The Comprehensive Examination may be taken a maximum of two (2) times.